Boris Collardi: Pictet

-At Pictet, Collardi has assumed the role of partner alongside Nicolas Pictet, Renaud de Planta, Rémy Best, with whom he is running the bank's global wealth management business, Marc Pictet, Bertrand Demole and Laurent Ramsey.
-He is the first outsider to join in almost 20 years and one of only 42 to ever hold such as position.
+At Pictet, Collardi assumed the role of partner alongside Nicolas Pictet, Renaud de Planta, Rémy Best, with whom he ran the bank's global wealth management business, Marc Pictet, Bertrand Demole and Laurent Ramsey.
+He was the first outsider to join in almost 20 years and one of only 42 to ever hold such as position.
 Despite the company's smaller size, though the 492 billion Swiss francs in AUM are greater than at his former employer, Collardi stressed his desire to be more of an entrepreneur than employee as a key factor in his decision to take on the role.
 Due to Pictet's legal structure, Collard's new compensation plan will likely never be released to the public, but his departure from Julius Baer did result in a considerable compensation cut including not receiving a bonus for 2017 and leaving behind over 7 million francs worth of unvested stock awards.

-Despite Pictet’s reserved attitude regarding public commentary, the bank has conceded its need to grow in Asia.
-Collardi's extensive experience in Asia, a region where Pictet’s presence is comparatively small at US$36 billion AUM relative to Julius Baer's 65 billion USD, makes him a good fit for the bank.
+Despite Pictet's reserved attitude regarding public commentary, the bank has conceded its need to grow in Asia.
+Collardi's extensive experience in Asia, a region where Pictet's presence is comparatively small at US$36 billion AUM relative to Julius Baer's 65 billion USD, makes him a good fit for the bank.
 It has, however, also fueled speculation on the potential for poaching not only employees but client assets from his former employer.
 Collardi excluded this possibility, indicating there was enough room for both to grow, and mentioned that in any case getting to know the existing teams was required before decisions on additional hires could be made.
 Given Pictet's 213-year history, traditional approach and tendency to hire from within the company, his appointment also made possible culture clashes a topic, considering Collardi's extensive personal network and tendency to be directly involved with staffing decisions.
 Nicolas Pictet, the eighth-generation to run the bank, remarked that, on the contrary, he sees Collardi as a powerful endorsement of the continued strategy of "independence, organic growth and focus on the long term".
 In 2020, his move to Pictet was critically described as a strain in several media articles.

 In April 2022, some eight months after his resignation from Pictet, private bank EFG International announced that Collardi had taken a 3.6% stake in the bank and would join its board of directors.